 Dog sledding in Vermont?
 Yes!
 It’s more than an Alaskan or mountain west activity!
 When you think of winter adventure in Vermont’s Mad River Valley, Alpine and Nordic skiing more likely come first to mind, along with sledding at snowboarding, and the well-regarded Mad River Glen and Sugarbush ski resorts.
 But dog sledding is very much a deeply ingrained pastime in our winter wonderland, and it’s a delightful way to see Vermont’s dreamy backcountry in the Green Mountains.

 There’s no better way to start and end a day of dogsledding adventure than at our Vermont Bed and Breakfast, where we’re more than happy to help you find the right dogsledding tour for you while pampering you with unparalleled hospitality in our Old New England farmhouse loaded with modern luxury amenities.
 Intrigued?
 Then make your plans for a dog-sledding winter-getaway adventure in Vermont — and begin by booking your room at our Vermont B&B today!
+Please plan well ahead as there are only a limited number of Dog Sledding outings each week – this is not an adventure you can book once you have arrived at our B&B!

 Dog Sledding Near our Vermont Bed and Breakfast